hkjn/decenter.world/bitcoin.md

 above, Alice signed the new transaction with her key `k1` in order to unlock the 0.5 BTC output for spending.

-The Bitcoin software adds up all unspent outputs or **UTXOs**, which displays the balance controlled by the node's private keys in BTC.
-There's no central authority to say what's valid or not, but each node independently checks the transactions it receives and only accepts the ones it deems to be valid.
+The Bitcoin software adds up UTXOs and displays the balance controlled by the node's private keys in BTC.
+There's no central authority to say what transactions are valid, but each node independently can validate the transactions it receives and only accepts the ones it deems to be valid.
+Some of the rules the node uses is that the signature must be valid for unlocking the UTXO, and that the funds actually must be present and not already spent.

-We can now understand what actually is going on when we "have 0.25 BTC".
+We can now fully understand what actually is going on when we "have 0.25 BTC".
 That's the case where we control private keys which control unspent transaction outputs that sum up to that amount.
-When we go through all transactions in the history of Bitcoin, if we find some transaction outputs with no subsequent transactions using them as inputs, they are available for spending.
+When we go through all transactions in the history of Bitcoin, if we find some transaction outputs with no subsequent transactions using them as inputs, they are available for spending, if we can meet the conditions of the lockbox that holds the coins.

+*todo: describe script?*

 ## Mining